spacetelescope/jirahub/docs/source/index.rst

    * - Name
      - Description
    * - issue_type
-     - Issue type set on new JIRA issues.
-Leave un-set to use your project's default.
+     - Issue type set on new JIRA issues
    * - priority
      - Priority set on new JIRA issues.
 Leave un-set to use your project's default.
    * - components